 The fashion sense of Meghan Markle has been lauded as “California cool,” with an edgy-yet-polished sophistication.
 No doubt, the L.A. native perfected her aura of casual chic while living in the Golden State.
-Whether you’re hoping for VIP treatment or simply want to visit Markle’s go-to boutiques, head for these eight shopping destinations—both specific stores and some fashion-rich districts—to cultivate a wardrobe worthy of a royal.
+Whether you’re hoping for VIP treatment or simply want to visit Markle’s go-to boutiques, head for these seven shopping destinations—both specific stores and some fashion-rich districts—to cultivate a wardrobe worthy of a royal.

 1. Fred Segal, West Hollywood

 More than 50 years ago, tailor-turned-designer Fred Segal opened a fashion-forward, blue jeans-centric boutique in a 350-square-foot space in West Hollywood.
-Elvis Presley, Bob Dylan, the Beatles, and the Jackson Five wore Segal’s signature denim back in the day.
+Elvis Presley, Bob Dylan, the Beatles, and even the Jackson Five wore Segal’s signature denim back in the day.
 Even before paparazzi became an L.A. staple, Fred Segal was the place to see and be seen.
-Today, Segal’s flagship store on Sunset Boulevard remains a celebrity favorite and counts Markle among its fans.
+Today, Segal’s flagship store on Sunset Boulevard remains a celebrity favourite and counts Markle among its fans.
 The 13,000-square-foot space, which opened in September 2017, features the same shop-within-a-shop concept as its earlier Melrose Avenue location, and offers men’s and women’s clothing and accessories as well as home goods.
 (There’s also a small branch inside the international terminal at LAX.)

 2. Upper Village, Montecito